Financial-Times/origami-website/_tutorials/manual-build.md

 Now we can begin styling our components.
 For this, all of our work is going to happen in our `src/main.sccs` file.

 All Origami components have a [silent mode](/#TODO).
-When silent mode is on (or `true`), the components' Sass will not be compiled — instead, only its mixins and functions will be available.
+When silent mode is 'on' (or `true`), the components' SCSS will not be compiled — instead, only its mixins and functions will be available.
 In this tutorial, we are going to use a mix of 'on' and 'off' silent modes for components.

 Let's start off with [o-grid](/#TODO).
-It is likely we'll want most of the features that o-grid provides, so we'll include it without the silent mode switched on.
+It is likely we'll want most of the features that o-grid provides, so we'll include it with silent mode switched off (or `false`).
 For now, all we need in our `main.scss` is:

 <pre><code class="o-syntax-highlight--scss">$o-grid-is-silent: false;
 @import 'o-grid/main';</code></pre>